cheshire-cat-ai/docs/mkdocs/plugins/endpoints.md

 }
 ```

 As you can see specifying input and output models gave you automatic validation and automatic documentation.
-You can avoid typing everything, but it is a good practice.
+You can avoid typing everything in prototyping stage, but it is a good practice for production.

 ## Path and Tags

-You are free to name the endpoint as you please, using any HTTP verb (`GET`, `POST`, `PUT`, `DELETE`) and deciding in autonomy what the endpoint gets as input and what gives in output.
+You are free to name the endpoint as you please, using any HTTP verb (`GET`, `POST`, `PUT`, `DELETE`) and deciding in autonomy what the endpoint gets as input and gives as output.
 You can also customize the endpoint's path:

 ```python
 @endpoint.get(path="/joke", prefix="/random", tags=["Useful Stuff"])